Chef Frustrations

 This is my biggest frustration, OPD; Other People’s Docs.
 As someone who has been working in Systems for 10+ years I have lived and learned so much from everyone else’s blogs, which is why I feel the need to blog all my own lessons and information.

 I feel that chef relies too much on OPD though.
 Especially because chef is such a fast moving target.
-It’s amazing how many people who use chef that I talk to that use it in some odd, bizarre, and or generally ‘not correct’ way.
+It’s amazing how many people who use chef that I talk to that use it in some odd, bizarre, and or generally ’not correct’ way.
 It’s usually because they learned a bad habit from a predecessor or found a bug in a long ago version and found some OPD that convinced them that “oh no you have to run everything chef-solo with your own special bootstraps, that is the ONE TRUE WAY™”.
-I’m not saying that patten doesn’t work but I doubt it’s the best way for many infrastructures2.
+I’m not saying that patten doesn’t work but I doubt it’s the best way for many infrastructures.2

-I plan on documenting plenty of chef like things myself; in fact I plan on posting as much of my own OPD as possible but with how fast chef evolves as a product and with the large variance of methods for different environments I really hope people take everything with a grain of salt and read the date on the post when consitering my advice.
+I plan on documenting plenty of chef like things myself; in fact I plan on posting as much of my own OPD as possible but with how fast chef evolves as a product and with the large variance of methods for different environments I really hope people take everything with a grain of salt and read the date on the post when considering my advice.

 Here is a great example; where about 2014-07 I went into #chef and asked about some methods for setting things up and was linked to this blog which is treated like a defacto example of how to do things.
 But read all those updates… and then notice how it’s using a lot of deprecated methods.
 I was linked to an article that could be titled “How to develop some really bad habits, but learn important things while you are at it.”
 It’s not Mischa’s fault, It doesn’t seem like he is a docs writer for Chef.
-Honestly I feel the best thing that could be done is this document be updated to the latest methodologies and tacked on to the end of learn chef as “One good method to get your enviroment up and going”.
+Honestly I feel the best thing that could be done is this document be updated to the latest methodologies and tacked on to the end of learn chef as “One good method to get your environment up and going”.

 As a chef user do you even know about chef-dk? you probably should take a break from what you are doing, read this and then do this.
 Seriously don’t you feel much better?
 This also should be on the end of learn chef guide.
 Hell this should probably be the first half of the learn chef guide.